Public Utilities • (559) 324-2600

 The public landscape areas for developments that are proximate to the main transmission lines will utilize recycled water.
 Individual homes will not utilize recycled water.

-The cost for recycled water has not been determined yet, but will most likely be less than the cost of potable water.
+The cost for recycled water use per 1,000 gallons is approximately 50% less than the cost of potable water.

 The plant includes an administration building, a headworks building, a membrane bioreactor structure, a pump station building, and a 3.1 million gallon recycled water storage tank.